 - What official adventures are out there?

-Focusing on things that are available (i.e. No Words of the Wise), there is The Marsh Bell in the core, seven full adventures in Tales from Wilderland, six full adventures in Ruins of the North, over thirty adventure seeds in Darkening of Mirkwood and many more hooks in both Heart of the Wild and Rivendell.
+Focusing on things that are available (i.e. No Words of the Wise), there is The Marsh Bell in the core, seven full adventures in Tales from Wilderland, six full adventures in Ruins of the North, three full adventures in Bree, over thirty adventure seeds in Darkening of Mirkwood and many more hooks in both Heart of the Wild and Rivendell.
 The Hare and the Hill-Giant is in Gygax Magazine, Issue #2.

 - Do people play The One Ring online?